 - Dehydration: As Dr. Benjamin said above, the excess sweating in extreme heat and humidity causes our bodies to lose essential fluids faster than we can replace them by drinking water.
 Feeling thirsty is the first sign that you’re becoming dehydrated.
 If you’re still not getting enough water, you’ll start sweating and urinating less, and could experience headache, stomach cramps and muscle spasms.

-- Fainting: When you faint, the blood pressure in your brain drops as blood rushes to other areas of your body to combat the heat.
+- Fainting: When you faint in hot weather, it’s because the blood pressure in your brain has dropped as blood rushes to other areas of your body to combat the heat.

 - Heat rash: Excessive sweating can lead to heat rash when sweat becomes trapped under the skin.
 The rash area will have raised bumps that might feel itchy and sting.